cspr-rad/kairos-spec/blogposts/merkle-tree-updates.md

 ## Conclusion

-In conclusion, we can update the Merkle tree for deposits and withdrawals without requiring ZK proofs, but still allowing the L1 to verify the execution occured appropriately.
+In conclusion, we can update the Merkle tree for deposits and withdrawals without requiring ZK proofs, while still allowing the L1 to verify the execution occured appropriately.
 This simplifies some of the design of Kairos V0.1, as can be seen in its specification.